lauraniemiphd/conceptual-semantics-of-contamination/README.md

-# conceptual-semantics-of-contamination
+# contamination_injury

-Repository for data and materials for project "The conceptual semantics analysis of contamination and injury" (Laura Niemi (laura.niemi@duke.edu) &amp; Liane Young)
+Repository for data and materials for project “Linguistic evidence for the dissociation between impurity and harm: Differences in the duration and scope of contamination versus injury” (Laura Niemi, Cristina Leone, Liane Young)